 By 1452, the castle had been converted into a Royal Residence, but was damaged in an earthquake in 1531.
 It was mostly repaired 30 years later.
 The city walls were renovated again, but then the 1755 earthquake, describe in my last post, caused significant damage and the castle was left in ruins.
 In the 1900’s, some of the structures were demolished and others restored and rebuilt into what you see today.

-We thoroughly enjoyed our time here and hope that if you ever visit Lisbon that you will stop by.
+We thoroughly enjoyed our time here and hope that if your family travels to Lisbon that you will stop by.

-After a nice rest, we decided to head out to Belém.
+After a nice rest, we thought about where to go and decided to head out to Belém.
 I am pretty sure that we took a taxi to get there, as it is too far to walk.
 While public transportation is usually an option in major cities, when traveling with small kids, it is often easier to just take a taxi (they’re not that pricey in Portugal).

 First we stopped by the Jerónimos Monastery, constructed during the 16th century.
 Monks from the Order of Hieronymite inhabited the monastery with the directive to both care for the needs of sailors, navigators, and some of the early explorers, as well as pray for the king.
 They did this until 1833, when the monastery was secularized and the monks left.